michaeltlombardi/pentola-book/manuscript/03-craft/a-dweomers.md

 There is a long, long list of known dweomers whose application is known as a formula, repeatable and recognizable no matter the crafter applying it.

 When creating a new character, roll once on the following table per full 10% bonus you have in the Crafting skill (or pick from the list).
+You start with those dweomers at a 5% bonus and can apply them as an action, if you choose.

 Note that many dweomers have two opposite uses (such as _Holdfast / Repel_): if a crafter learns this dweomer they can choose which of the two ways they wish to apply it _at_ application.